YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

   > [!note]
   > The GT.M enhancement allowed extensions other than `.m`.
 YottaDB further enhanced the compiler to allow filenames with no extension.

+* The following YottaDB release note is adapted from the GT.M release note.
+YottaDB does not implement the EXTENDED_BOOLEAN setting of [$ydb_boolean](https://docs.yottadb.com/AdminOpsGuide/basicops.html#ydb-boolean) / \$gtm\_boolean, as we could not find any cases where EXTENDED\_BOOLEAN gave different results from FULL\_BOOLEAN.

+  * <a name="GTM-DE506257"></a>GT.M appropriately evaluates subscripts containing or depending on side effects in lock resource and global variable names.
+Previously, due to shifting of evaluations to avoid unnecessary global access while appropriately maintaining $REFERENCE, rare constructs with such subscripts could produce out-of-order side effects.
+[GTM-DE506257](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-001_Release_Notes.html#GTM-DE506257)

 * The following was fixed in r2.02, and the below release note appears here for completeness.